Lake Calumet Trail Study

 The Active Transportation Alliance and Epstein, on behalf of the Illinois International Port District, studied the feasibility of a multi-use trail over Lake Calumet to better connect local neighborhoods by foot and bike to Big Marsh Park, the Pullman National Monument, and many other destinations on the south side of Chicago.

 The Lake Calumet Trail Feasibility Study kicked-off in the summer of 2020 and received funding through Invest in Cook and the Illinois Department of Natural Resources (IDNR) Coastal Management Program.
-A key objective of the study is to identify a feasible, low-stress trail alignment for the construction of a trail over or around Lake Calumet.
+A key objective of the study was to identify a feasible, low-stress trail alignment for the construction of a trail over or around Lake Calumet.

 Study area overview